ouspg/ouspg-open/presentations/fuzzing-sota.md

   * other feedback driven
  * zero case: generate all possible inputs in order
  * cat /dev/random > (only one that can find everything - [within certain "theoretical" limits](https://en.wikipedia.org/wiki/Limits_to_computation))
-  * Ultimate limit of Life, Universe and Fuzzing = 42?
+  * Ultimate Limit of Life, Universe and Fuzzing = 42?
  * mutational
  * white-box
  * black-box